buzzbyte/Classcation/README.md

-Classcation-Framework
+Classcation
 =====================

-This is just a framework for a web software.
+A web software that has the most nessesary tools for education.
 (Work in progress!)